Illegal Immigrant Arrested For Killing Popular Teacher’s Aide In Her Boston Home

-Illegal immigrant Jose Melendez was arrested for the strangulation murder of Boston area teacher’s aide, Sandra Hehir.
+Illegal immigrant Jose Melendez was arrested for the strangulation murder of a Boston area teacher’s aide, Sandra Hehir.
 The 54-year-old suspect has a long history of run-ins with law enforcement.

-Sandra Hehir was killed inside her home in the Worcester, Massachusetts suburb of Boston last month.
+Sandra Hehir was killed inside her home in Worcester, Massachusetts, a suburb of Boston, last month.
 According to a report by the Boston Globe, the body of the 49-year-old teacher’s aide was found inside her apartment on February 5.

 The Worcester district attorney’s office reportedly used DNA evidence to link Hehir’s murder to the illegal immigrant.
 The physical evidence was found on both the victim’s clothing and on a beer can present at the crime scene, MassLive reports.

 According to prosecuting attorney Cheryl Riddle, Jose Melendez’s DNA also matched an unsolved rape case in Worcester from 2000.
 Melendez was a suspect in the 17-year-old rape case.
 The physical evidence lifted from the murder scene was run through the Combined DNA Index System.
 Melendez was arrested previously, after illegally entering the United States.
-Why his DNA was not run through the law enforcement system then, or if was, why the match was not found then, still remains unclear.
+Why his DNA was not run through the law enforcement system then, or if it was, why the match was not found then, still remains unclear.

 Sandra Hehir picture,strangled to death by Jose Melendez https://t.co/yzauDwHP5c pic.twitter.com/hFUb0f1BVt